jhfnetboy/InvokerDemo/README.md

   ```

   ```
-+ Generate the proof and store it in every community node.
++ Generate the proof and store it in every CommunityNode.

 ## Security settings
-+ Set your CommuNode confirming number, default is 3.
++ Set your CommunityNode confirming number, default is 3.
 + It means if three nodes validate that your transaction signature is right, the transaction was permitted.
 + If you set a D2FA, you must use your passkey to sign the data.